mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 ```

 Either option works fine, I just personally dislike using the CLI flag as it involves too much typing 😅

+> If you end up managing multiple Talos clusters and want a talosconfig-file manager, you might want to take a look at [`talswitcher`](github.com/mirceanton/talswitcher)
+{.prompt-tip}

 ```bash
 mike@talos-demo-ctl:~/workspace$ talosctl config contexts